AaronGarcia405/ArtIsAli.github.io/_posts/2016-05-27-Quick Guide: 3 Tips on Desire.md

 [Here](https://youtu.be/TLspLT96fEM) is the link to Julien’s video.

-[Here](https://youtu.be/Jwmxp2UNyVY)is an animated summary of Think and Grow Rich by
+[Here](https://youtu.be/Jwmxp2UNyVY) is an animated summary of Think and Grow Rich by